 Since the introduction of Universal credit, HMRC have gradually reduced the number of people allowed to make a brand new claim for tax credits.
 The exceptions to this rule have been steadily removed to the point that HMRC now state that it is no longer possible to make a brand new claim for tax credits.
 HMRC originally stated that this covered everyone and that meant people granted refugee status could no longer access backdated tax credits and they would have to claim universal credit instead (universal credit does not have similar backdating provisions for those granted refugee status).
 This appeared to be the case even if the application for asylum was made before HMRC stopped allowing people to make new tax credit claims.

-HMRC’s position was challenged in the Courts and a recent decision by the Court of Appeal (DK (2022) EWCA) considered this issue.
+HMRC’s position was challenged in the Courts and a decision by the Court of Appeal considered this issue.
 The court decided that the individual in the case, who was granted refugee status after HMRC said no new claims for tax credits were possible, could claim backdated child tax credit covering a period before they claimed universal credit.
 This was because on the date they claimed asylum it was not possible for them to claim universal credit.
 HMRC have updated their guidance on this.

 If you have been granted refugee status and your claim for asylum was made at a time when it was not possible for you to make a claim for universal credit, you may be able to make a claim for tax credits.
-You should seek specialist welfare rights advice as soon as possible (in order to comply with the 1 month time limit for making a tax credit claim following notification of refugee status).